 This was probably an Iron age (Biblical) period site.
-Another site from that period - Khirbet Yanin - is located several KM down the creek and is identified by scholars as the Biblical city of Ne'iel, which was mentioned in the region of the tribe of Asher (Joshua).
-The Hilazon (Chilazon- "snail") creek was an ancient trade route from Acre to the east, and the sites protected this route and provided services.
+Another site from that period - Khirbet Yanin - is located several KM down the brook and is identified by scholars as the Biblical city of Ne'iel, which was mentioned in the region of the tribe of Asher (Joshua).

 On the southern foothills are a number of structures, including an Ottoman period arched house.

 The area was examined in the Palestine Exploration Foundation (PEF) survey (1866-1877) by Wilson, Conder and Kitchener.
 A section of their map is shown here on the right.
 They did not mark any antiquities on the hill, at the spot where we marked with a red rectangle.
 However, other ruins are marked in the area of Karmi'el, such as Kh.
 Tiret el Kezaz (Kh.
 Zagag) and Khirbet el Kabu (Kh.
 Kav).

 The Hilazon (Chilazon- "snail") brook was an ancient trade route from Acre to the east, and the site protected this route and provided services.
 This is marked as a dashed line looping around the hill, although the topographic details were not drafted accurately in this section.

 An additional route was along Shezor brook - the dashed line going up north.
 It was one of the ancient trade routes from the plains of Acre, along Hilazon brook, into Beit-Kerem valley and eastwards.
 Alternative routes were more difficult due to the high mountains that surround Beit-Kerem.